globalsmile/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 **9. To file, or not to file**

-     Write a Bash script that gives you information about the holbertonschool file.
+     Write a Bash script that gives you information about the school file.

 Requirements:

 * You must use if and, else (case is forbidden)
 * Your Bash script should check if the file exists and print:
-  * if the file exists: holbertonschool file exists
+  * if the file exists: school file exists
-  * if the file does not exist: holbertonschool file does not exist
+  * if the file does not exist: school file does not exist
 * If the file exists, print:
-  * if the file is empty: holbertonschool file is empty
+  * if the file is empty: school file is empty
-  * if the file is no empty: holbertonschool file is not empty
+  * if the file is no empty: school file is not empty
-  * if the file is a regular file: holbertonschool is a regular file
+  * if the file is a regular file: school is a regular file
   * if the file is not a regular file: (nothing)

 **10. FizzBuzz**